Collecting GPU data using NVIDIA dcgm-exporter scripts

-• A process runner task that executes the GPU collection scripts (dcgm-exporter utilities).
+• A Process Runner system task that executes the dcgm-exporter collection and aggregation scripts.

-• The Generic - CSV Parser ETL, which imports the collected CSV data into BHCO.
+• A Generic – CSV Parser ETL that imports the generated CSV files into BHCO.

 Before you begin

-Before you start collecting GPU metrics, ensure that the following prerequisites are met:
+Before you start collecting GPU metrics, ensure that the following requirements are met:

-• dcgm-exporter installed and running on all GPU hosts.
+• dcgm-exporter is installed and running on all GPU hosts.

 • REE must have network access to GPU endpoints.